FREQUENTLY ASKED QUESTIONS

 Q: Will you need to adjust school boundaries?

-With the successful passage of bond measure 4B and the forthcoming new schools, we will need to adjust school boundaries in order to balance enrollment districtwide.
+With the successful passage of bond measure 4B and the forthcoming new schools, we adjusted school boundaries in order to balance enrollment districtwide.
+Learn More

-Q: What does the boundary adjustment process look like?
+Q: What did the boundary adjustment process look like?

 FACILITY PLANNING